How To Transplant Tomatoes

 You can also add other useful items to the planting hole such as crushed egg shells, garden lime, pet and human hair, and even vacuum cleaner fluff.
 For many more useful items that are beneficial for growing tomatoes, please read – Eight Unusual Items For Fertilizing Tomatoes.

-Now the planting hole is ready for the tomato transplant.
+Now the planting hole is ready for the tomato plant.

 Place the tomato transplant into the center of the planting hole.